'Aawok Archie Thompson

 Stormy was a vibrant and loving person who always shared her positive energy and light with everyone.
 She greeted the world with her bright smile and warm hugs, and always filled any room that she entered (usually arriving late!) with joy and happiness.
 She never missed an opportunity to tell people that she loved them, and all of us who were loved by her, will never forget those moments.
 She was not only generous with her love, but this generosity carried over into the way she lived her life, as she spent countless hours fishing, gathering and canning traditional foods to share with her community.
 She lived her values and also gave her time, hard work and heart to all she did.
 Many have mentioned that her smile often came to them at unplanned and unexpected times, and she always seemed to know when people needed her love.
 She had a healing spirit and shared her medicine with the world.

 We all know that Stormy loved to travel and roam from place to place, but home was where her family was and she always remembered that.
-She traveled in many circles – she had her canning and fishing crew, her crew who she loved to dance with at reggae shows, those who she loved to heal with through massage and essential oils, her snowboarding cousins and so many more … that was part of her beauty, she made everyone feel like her best friend.
+She traveled in many circles – she had her canning and fishing crew, her crew whom she loved to dance with at reggae shows, those who she loved to heal with through massage and essential oils, her snowboarding cousins and so many more … that was part of her beauty, she made everyone feel like her best friend.

 Stormy was very close to ‘ue-peech, her grandpa and best friend.
 She spent many hours by his side and he was her first road buddy.
 She always made sure to go and pick him up and take him with her wherever she went – to dances, games and family events.
 He was also her teacher, introducing her to the joys of Yurok culture—the adventures of fishing, the importance of language, and the value of family.
 He taught her how to treat people with kindness.
 It was these qualities that she brought with her into her most important role—as a mother to her two boys.

-She wanted her boys to be kind, gentle and loving.
+She wanted her boys to be kind, gentle, and loving.
 She made the most of every moment in life and this carried over into how she raised her boys.
-She grew up picking blackberries, taking trips to the beach and attending family events with her mom and she loved to do those same things with Ishakom and Ma-kaych.
+She grew up picking blackberries, taking trips to the beach, and attending family events with her mom and she loved to do those same things with Ishakom and Ma-kaych.
 She taught them by example and wanted them to experience and live life to its fullest.

 Stormy also lived her life as a dance person.
 She first began dancing as a little girl, practicing during summer JOM when she was just 3 or 4 years old and once she started she never stopped.
 She loved to dance and later became a beautiful singer.
 She always danced with strength and had a deep love for her culture.
 She danced for so long that she had the opportunity to wear many dresses and caps in her life, and she understood that she was carrying the prayers and medicine of her people.
 This provided a strong foundation for how she chose to walk in life, and she carried that strength and light within her.
 She always returned to the dances to find her center and she made sure her boys were being raised within that circle.

 She truly lived and exemplified one love.
 After losing her brothers she seemed to understand even more so that you need to take every opportunity to live the one love spirit.
-In the words of a good friend, our Stormy Joy was one of a kind and because of her there will always be appreciation in our words, patience in our prayers, love in our thoughts and joy in our hearts.
+In the words of a good friend, our Stormy Joy was one of a kind and because of her there will always be appreciated in our words, patience in our prayers, love in our thoughts, and joy in our hearts.